GuintherKovalski/RNN-to-Predict-Brazil-GDP-in-Keras/README.md

 And here is the result for the multivariable model (LSTM2) with 100 epochs:
 ![alt text](https://raw.githubusercontent.com/GuintherKovalski/RNN-to-Predict-Brazil-GDP-in-Keras/master/BRAZIL.png)

-and with 1000 epochs
+and with 1000 epochs:

 ![alt text](https://raw.githubusercontent.com/GuintherKovalski/RNN-to-Predict-Brazil-GDP-in-Keras/master/BRA82-18.png)

 to use the multivariable model a lot of pre processing was made, one of then is complete the missing data.
 To do it i used logarithm, exponential and linear regression, and chose the one with the smaller error.
-Some of the completed data is the follows:
+Some of the completed data are the follows:

 ![alt text](https://raw.githubusercontent.com/GuintherKovalski/RNN-to-Predict-Brazil-GDP-in-Keras/master/Agriculture%2C%20forestry%2C%20and%20fishing%2C%20value%20added%20(constant%202010%20US%24).png)